rcreator822/GamerHub/README.md

 ## Acknowledgements

 Thank you to my school and friends for trying to understand what I am saying.
-Special thanks to the creators of [BlackoutGames](https://github.com/DotLYHiyou/BlackoutGames) and of [T9os](https://github.com/T9lAT22/t9os).